-- partially because of the 'Forer Effect'.
+- because of the 'Forer Effect'.

 In 1949, Bertram Forer administered a test to his psychology students.
 A week later, he produced a 'individualised sketch' describing the personality of each student.
-He handed them out and got them to rate it on how accurate it was.
+He handed the sketches out and got the students to rate how accurate it was.
 What they didn't know was that each 'individualised sketch' was, in fact, the same sketch.
 Not only that, but the sketch was actually just a repurposed horoscope he pulled out of the local news stand.

 We're gullible, and here's why:

 Wishful thinking.
 Or, as psychologists call it 'subjective validation'.
-When we encounter statements or signs that hold personal meaning, or align to our beliefs and values, we tend to assign it importance and thus 'validate' it as true regardless of its actual merit.
+When we encounter statements or signs that hold personal meaning for us, or align to our beliefs and values, we tend to assign it importance and thus 'validate' it as true regardless of its actual merit.

 But, it won't work all the time

-- There's some evidence to show that those who have a looser cognitive state (higher on a scale of schizotypy) are more vulnerable.
+The Forer effect is certainly more effective on those who have stronger beliefs in the paranormal.
+There's also some evidence to show that those who have a looser cognitive state (i.e. higher on a scale of schizotypy) are more vulnerable.
 That is, if you're more prone to what might be considered 'unusual' perceptions or have a more tangential thought process, you might be more likely to fall victim.

 Turning scholarship into wisdom we can use at The Armchair Collective.